IGB-Germany/IGB-Tactile-Switch/README.md

 ================================================

 * Uses digital pins
-* Debounces and reads a single push, a double push, hold, long hold
+* Debounces and reads a single press, a double press, a long hold, a very long hold
 * Configuration high or low side

 This library allows the user to:
 * Read digital pins connected to switches
-* Get various information
+* Get various information about events
 * Configuration of the events

 Examples are included to get you started.